Bethmann Bank

 Bethmann Bank AG is a German private bank headquartered in Frankfurt am Main.
-It is a subsidiary of the Dutch ABN AMRO Bank N.V. and was the product of a merger between the historical German banks Delbrück, Bethmann and Maffei under the umbrella of the renowned Dutch ABN AMRO Bank.
+It is a subsidiary of the Dutch ABN AMRO Bank N.V. and was the product of a merger between the historical German banks Delbrück, Bethmann and Maffei under the umbrella of the Dutch ABN AMRO Bank.
 LGT Bank Deutschland joined this group in 2011.
 Bethmann Bank acquired the German private banking activities of Credit Suisse in December 2013.
 The acquisition positions Bethmann Bank, ABN AMRO's private bank in Germany, as the third largest private bank in Germany.

 Bethmann Bank focuses on management, advisory services and planning for major private assets.
 It also supports clients in succession planning for family-owned companies and in establishing charitable foundations.
 The bank's archive is today located in the Frankfurt City archive.
 Together with the Goethe University Frankfurt am Main and F.A.Z.
 Media Solutions, Bethmann Bank organised a discussion series called Weltenwandler.tv, which addressed broad social issues.